ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/HELP.md

 These options are meant for debugging purposes (to see the console output after opening/closing a program to detect possible errors).
 Instead of opening a terminal to launch a program of which one might not know its command, one can do it directly from the menu and in just one step.
 Options to run from a terminal an application listed on the menu can be found on the applications context menu and can be hidden/shown from this applet settings window.

-By default, these options will use the system's default terminal emulator (**x-terminal-emulator**).
+By default, these options will use the system's default terminal emulator (**x-terminal-emulator** on Debian based distros).
 Any other terminal emulator can be specified inside the settings window of this applet, as long as said emulator has support for the **-e** argument.
 I did my tests with **gnome-terminal**, **xterm** and **terminator**.
 Additional arguments could be passed to the terminal emulator, but it's not supported by me.

 ***

 ### Troubleshooting/extra information

+1. Run from terminal.
-1. If the command **x-terminal-emulator** doesn't run the terminal emulator that one wants to be the default, run the following command to set a different default terminal emulator.
+    1. **For Debian based distros:** If the command **x-terminal-emulator** doesn't run the terminal emulator that one wants to be the default, run the following command to set a different default terminal emulator.
     - `sudo update-alternatives --config x-terminal-emulator`
     - Type in the number of the selection and hit enter.
+    2. **For other distros:** Just set the terminal executable of your choice on this applet settings window.

 2. There is a file inside this applet directory called **run_from_terminal.sh**. ***Do not remove, rename or edit this file***.
 Otherwise, all of the *Run from terminal* options will break.